bozhidarrr/odin-recepies/README.md

 # odin-recepies
-My fist recipie site
+My first recipie site

 The goal of this project is to creata basic recipie HTML website.

-The complition of this project will demonstrote basic HTML knowledge, such as - tittle and paragraphs formulation, use of hyperlinks and adding pictures
+The complition of this project will demonstrote basic HTML knowledge, such as - tittle and paragraphs formulation, use of hyperlinks,adding pictures and making lists